TristanMenzinger/Mapnews/README.md

 The very first version consisted of around 2500 lines of inefficient, unreliable and unstructured Java Code using Rome RSS, Boilerpipe, Stanford NLP, Google Geolocation Services and Lucene Text Analyzer.
 I re-discovered this during the stay-at-home time of Covid-19 and decided to redo and release the project.

-Thankfully, the code is much cleaner now and consists of just a few lines of Python using SpaCy, Newspaper3k and the HERE Maps API.
+Thankfully, the code is much cleaner now (only talking about the backend!) and consists of just a few lines of Python using SpaCy, Newspaper3k and the HERE Maps API.
 I tried to create a native-like experience where you can swipe to navigate for mobile and I am happy to hear if you like it.
+Unfortunately, this got more complicated than anticipated, and the CSS/JS became relatively large/complicated.
+Switching between touch inputs on div's of different heights (the cards), the map and the up-and-down swiping motion proved (very) challenging.

 ## Packages used
 #### Backend